davibaltar/rest-api-v1/README.md

 # rest-api-v1
 A simple REST API developed using the Express.js framework.
-The API contains: Communication via HTTP and HTTPS, communication with the MongoDB database, Redis to cache, JWT authentication + SHA-256, documentation with Swagger, endpoints management and metrics with Swagger-stats, files to the Docker, CORS control, route control, regex, testing endpoints using Jest, a simple CRUD, among others.
+The API contains: Communication via HTTP and HTTPS, communication with the MongoDB database, caching with Redis, JWT authentication + SHA-256, documentation with Swagger, endpoints management and metrics with Swagger-stats, files to the Docker, CORS control, route control, regex, testing endpoints using Jest, a simple CRUD, among others.

 | Project Info |
 |--------------|